-1. If there is an air vent screw on the fuel tank cap.
-Loosen it 2 or 3 turns.
+1. If there is an vent screw on the tank cap, loosen it 2 or 3 turns.

-2. If there is a fuel joint on the motor, align the fuel joint on the fuel line with the fuel joint on the motor and firmly connect the fuel line to the joint while pinching the joint.
-Then firmly connect the other end of the fuel line joint on the fuel tank.
+2. If there is a fuel joint in the motor, align the fuel joint on the fuel line with the fuel joint on the motor and firmly connect the fuel line to the joint while pinching the joint.
+Then firmly connect the other end of the fuel line to the joint on the fuel tank.